 Pharma body hopeful of extending deal with State on cost of medicines

-Current agreement due to expire at end of July after savings of about €600m
+Current agreement due to expire at the end of July after savings of about €600m

+The pharma industry believes that about a dozen new drugs, which have gone through a process with the HSE on their clinical worthiness and on price, have been held up.
+Photograph: PA Wire

 The pharmaceutical industry has said it is hopeful that an extension can be agree this week to the current agreement with the Government on the cost of medicines.